3D Digital Animation and Modelling BA (Hons)

 Why choose this course?

-- The 3D Digital Animation degree equips you with the high level of skills needed to succeed in today's 3D animation industry.
+- The 3D Digital Animation and Modelling degree equips you with the high level of skills needed to succeed in today's 3D animation industry.

 - Emphasis is on creativity, character design, story, cinematography, SFX and compositing.